Quick Recommendations on SD Cards for the Nikon D780

 The second slot can be used for overflow–or, put another way, to use the cards in series for maximum storage space–or you can specify that either NEF (RAW) or JPG files versions can be saved to one card and the other format to the other card.
 There’s also a built-in function to copy images from one card to the other.

+There are several different types of SD cards.
 So which SD card should you get for your Nikon D780?
 Here’s the more detailed version.

 What I’m aiming to do here is provide some practical recommendations on which SD cards to get for the Nikon D780 so you can spend less time searching online and more time out shooting.
 I’m not trying to list every SD card that works in the D780–there are others that will work just fine as well.
 I’m focusing here on ones that offer a good combination of meeting the requirements of all of the D780’s features, are readily available at major retailers, are cost-effective, and come from major manufacturers with track records for good-quality cards.
 I’m also basing this on my own SD speed tests.